 Discretionary vaccination strategy: Prior to the beginning of the campaign, the RC, OHC and village leader held a consultative meeting and agreed the vaccination strategy they considered to be the best for their village based on their local setting.
 That is, static-point clinics at either the village or the sub-village level, house-to-house or a mixture of the two strategies were agreed upon.
 Like in the previous strategies, on demand vaccination was also to be provided throughout the year.

-All vaccination approaches were provided free of charge
+All vaccination approaches were provided free of charge.

 Logistics and dissemination of equipment